oneryigit/PLSC-380/ReadMe.md

 Welcome!

-My name is (Öner Yigit)[https://oneryigit.github.io/].
+My name is [Öner Yigit](https://oneryigit.github.io/).
 I am a PhD candidate in Political Science at Binghamton University.

 This page contains Python notebooks I prepared for teaching purposes.
 Feel free to use them for your own purposes.